 Residence Hall residents may have their invited guests in their living quarters during the following days and hours:

-Sunday - Thursday: 10 a.m. - 1 a.m. and Friday 10 a.m. - Saturday midnight
+Sunday - Thursday: 10 a.m. - 1 a.m. and Friday 10 a.m. - Saturday midnight permission for such visitation must be obtained from the Director of Residence Life/Resident Supervisor.

 Visitation Rules